 This is a logical fallacy known as “appeal to anecdote”.
 What exactly is “anecdotal evidence”?
 It is someone’s personal testimony of a particular event.
 It contains no scientific data, just someone’s word on a matter.

-The Internet is rich with people who give anecdotal testimonies.
-Unless you were there with the person at the time of the particular event, there is no way to determine if they are accurately recalling the facts.
-This is assuming they are telling the truth to begin with.
+The Internet is full of people who give anecdotal testimonies as “proof” of their claims.
+Unless you were there with the person at the time of the event, or they present detailed evidence, there is no way to determine if they are accurately recalling the facts.
+This is assuming the person is telling the truth to begin with.